2022 New Jersey Sire Stakes Racing Dates

 Commencing in 2020, the Sire Stakes will be offering races for 4-year-olds, both Open and Mares divisions, on the pace and the trot.
-To be eligible to these races horses must have made the yearling nomination payment for the Premier Division and/or the Standardbred Development Fund.
-To remain eligible, a nomination fee of $200 must be made for each horse by February 15, 2020.
-A $200 starting fee will be required to enter the preliminary leg.
+To be eligible to these race horses must have made the yearling nomination payment for the Premier Division and/or the Standardbred Development Fund.
+To remain eligible, a nomination fee of $200 must be made for each horse by February 15.
+No entry fees will be required to enter the preliminary leg.
 There will be no additional starting fees for horses that qualify for the finals.
-The races will be conducted at The Meadowlands on June 20 and 27 for pacers and September 11 and 18 for trotters, consisting consist of a preliminary leg and a final.
+The races will be conducted at The Meadowlands on (dates TBD) and will consist of a preliminary leg and a final.
 Preliminary legs will go for $12,500 or $15,000 depending upon the number of entries, with the top 10 point earners advancing to the finals.
 All preliminary legs will be contested, regardless of the number of entries.
 Purses for the finals shall be tiered based upon the number of entries.
 If less than five horses enter the purse for the final will be $30,000; if five to seven horses are entered the purse will be $40,000, and if more than seven enter the purse will increase to $50,000.

 The Premier Division is contested in the spring and summer with a series of races at The Meadowlands for both 2- and 3-year old colts and fillies on both the trot and pace.
 The top point winners in each division qualify for the finals.

 Commencing with the foal crop of 2014, the Green Acres Division has been replaced by the Standardbred Development Fund series of races.
-For 2020, the series will consist of at least two legs and a final for 2- and 3-year-olds of each gait and sex.
+For 2021, the series will consist of at least two legs and a final for 2- and 3-year-olds of each gait and sex.
 Eligibility for the Standardbred Development Fund series will be open to all horses sired by New Jersey-based stallions as well as horses that are the result of a breeding between any registered standardbred stallion and a standardbred mare that has spent a minimum of 150 consecutive days in New Jersey inclusive of foaling.
 Mare nominations should be made no later than 150 days prior to the foaling date and should be accompanied by a payment of $100.
 Subsequent payments to continue eligibility include yearling nominations, and sustaining payments during a horse's 2- and 3-year-old seasons.
 Sustaining payments for the Standardbred Development Fund program of $100 and $150 are due on February 15 and April 15, respectively.
 Starting fees for Standardbred Development Fund races are $200 for qualifying races and $500 for final events.
-Horses that start in both qualifying races shall have the starting fee for the final waived in the event they earn enough points to be eligible for the final.

 The New Jersey Sire Stakes also administers the Renaissance Open Pace and the Renaissance Filly Pace, both for New Jersey Standard Bred Development Fund eligible 2-year-old pacers.
 The races have replaced the Lou Babic Memorials.
 Renaissance yearling nominations will close May 15 and carry fees of $25 for colts and $15 for fillies.
 The yearlings must be nominated to the New Jersey Standardbred Development Fund.
 Supplemental nominations can be made until March 15 of the 2-year-old with a fee of $700 for colts and $400 for fillies.
 The supplemental nomination fee does not include any other fees that may also be due on that date.
 One sustaining payment of $700 for colts and $400 for fillies is due on March 15 of the 2-year-old year.
-Starting fees are $2,000 for the open division and $1,000 for the filly division.
-In 2019, the value of the Renaissance Open Pace is estimated at $60,000 while the filly division is expected to be valued at $50,000.
+Starting fees are $1,000 for the open division and $800 for the filly division.

 Sire Stakes Board of Trustees: Michael Gulotta; Nancy Grbelja; Dr. Richard Meirs; Mark Mullen; Secretary of Agriculture Douglas H. Fisher.